 Apple cider vinegar is already a favourite of mine when consumed internally, but it is just as beneficial to your body when applied topically.
 Given its antibacterial properties, it can be great with treating acne, dandruff and dull hair.
 It is a great skin toner too!
 Simply, dilute some ACV with water and apply it onto your skin with a cotton ball or a spray bottle.
 Add a few drops of your favourite essential oil (if you don’t like the smell of ACV) and voilà!
-And as a hair rinse, it can help your hair recover shine and softness (use it as so: 1/3 cup of ACV to 4 cups of water).
+And as a hair rinse, it may help your hair recover shine and softness (use it as so: 1/3 cup of ACV to 4 cups of water).

 Last but definitely NOT least is my all-time favorite product: coconut oil.
 This food is SO versatile and it is even more so for your body care.
 It is rich in vitamin E, which is great for your skin and hair.
 And given its antioxidant properties, it is great for preventing premature aging of the skin and to help nourish your skin as well.
 Finally, given its healthy fats content, it is a great moisturizer for not only your skin but also your hair.
 I love to add coconut oil into my homemade body lotion, deep conditioning hair mask, or I use it on its own to remove my makeup.
 It works like a charm and leaves my skin soft instead of dry and irritated ( as it would with regular makeup removers).

 So what about you, ladies, what you are your favorite DIY beauty care ingredients?
 Comment below and share the wealth!

 As always, stay vibrant,